Ferrari Monza

-The Ferrari Monza is one of a series of cars built by Ferrari.
-In the early 1950s, Ferrari shifted from using the compact Gioacchino Colombo-designed V12 engine in its smallest class of sports racers to a line of four-cylinder engines designed by Aurelio Lampredi.
+Ferrari Monza is a series of race cars built by Ferrari in the 1950s.
+For the 1952 and 1953 Formula One seasons contested to Formula Two rules with a maximum capacity of 2000cc, Scuderia Ferrari shifted from using the compact Gioacchino Colombo-designed V12 engine in its smallest class of sports racers to a line of four-cylinder engines designed by Aurelio Lampredi.
+This led to the Ferrari Tipo 500 with 500cc per cylinder.
+The 1953 version with same 500 cylinder size was called 553.

+For the 1954 Formula One season, new F1 rules allowed 2500cc, and Ferrari bored out the engine to 625cc per cylinder.
 Inspired by the success of the light and reliable 2.5 L 553 F1 car, the four-cylinder sports racers competed successfully through the late 1950s, culminating with the famed 500 Mondial and 750 Monza.

-V12 models used downdraft carburettors located centrally in the "valley" of the engine, while the inline-engined fours used side-draft units and thus did not need the hood scoops.
+While the usual Ferrari V12 models used downdraft carburettors located centrally in the "valley" of the V engine, the inline-engined fours used side-draft units and thus did not need the hood scoops.

 Almost all Monzas had 2250 mm of wheelbase, except for 250 and 860 Monza.

 1953

 1953 was a breakout year for Ferrari, beginning with the new World Sportscar Championship series.
 The company augmented their traditional V12-powered 250 MM with the new 340 MM and 375 MM and introduced the new four-cylinder 625 TF and 735 S models.
-With this profusion of cars, Ferrari was able to sweep the first running of the sportscar championship.
+With this profusion of cars, Ferrari was able to win the first running of the sportscar championship, the 1953 World Sportscar Championship, by winning three of seven races, while four competing brands won one each, and only the four best results were counted.

 625 TF

 The first four-cylinder closed-wheel sports racer from Ferrari was the 625 TF of 1953.
-Resembling the Vignale-designed 250 MM spyder in most respects, the 625 TF used a 2.5 L (2498 cc/152 in³) straight-4 lifted from the 625 F1 car instead of the 250's 3.0 L V12.
+Resembling the Vignale-designed 250 MM spyder in most respects, the 625 TF used a 2.5 L (2498 cc/152 in^{3}) straight-4 lifted from the 625 F1 car instead of the 250's 3.0 L V12.
 It was a small car, with the same 2,250 mm (89 in) wheelbase as the 250 but even lighter at 730 kg (1,610 lb).
 The engine produced 220 hp (164 kW) at 7,000 rpm and could push the little roadster to over 240 km/h (150 mph).

 The lightweight car debuted at the hands of Mike Hawthorn at Monza on June 29, 1953.
 Although it could not keep up on the long straights at that track, Hawthorn still brought the car to fourth place at its debut.

 A single closed 625 TF berlinetta, one of the last Ferraris designed and built by Vignale, was created in the Spring of 1953.
 Per Giulio Vignale, it was destroyed in a fire.
 There is speculation it was rebodied as a Spyder by Scaglietti in 1954 but this is unconfirmed.